The Littlest Elf

 Best Kids' Books About Elves

 Children will get a kick out of these books about elves that show the many moods, personalities, motivations, and other traits that make Santa's helpers so special.
 Just like kids, elves are unique individuals who love to share their experiences and perspectives across the pages of these picture books.
-Almost all of them are proud of their work and the magical role they play at Christmastime.
+Almost all of them are proud of their work and the magical role they play at Christmas.
 But that's not to say that their work is always rewarding and joyful!
-So grab your special little ones, snuggle up under a blanket, and take a behind-the-scenes tour of what life is really like for all the elves.
+So grab your special little ones, snuggle up under a blanket, and take a behind-the-scenes tour of what life is really like for these little toymakers.

 A board book about elves perfect for toddlers who sometimes don't listen.
 Throughout this rhyming story, readers are warned about all the dangers and consequences that will occur upon touching a grumpy elf.
 All of the touch-and-feel features on each page will encourage them to do exactly the opposite.

-This popular picture book provide fantastic insight about life as an elf.
+This popular picture book provide fantastic insight about life as Santa's helper.
 Spark Elf has the incredibly important job of keeping Santa Claus on track so he can make all his deliveries in time.
 Spark gets the GPS ready while all the other elves load the sleigh with presents.
 Over the course of the night, Santa and his crew get easily distracted by cuddly family pets and delicious cookies.
 Just in the nick of time, all of the presents of delivered and Santa is back home in the North Pole.
 But when he unloads the sacks, he finds that one has a furry puppy inside.
 Will he be able to return this little doggy to its rightful owner in time for Christmas?
-A jolly children's book about elves that measures up to the other best-selling Memoirs Of children's book series.

 On Christmas Eve, every little noise in the house grabs the attention of kids trying to fall asleep.
 In a charming, cumulative rhyming book, a girl slips out of bed to investigate all the squeaks and creaks that are certainly coming from some visitors.
 She does run into an elf, but that isn't the only surprise guest she discovers.
 A few fun twists and really cute illustrations will keep your child's attention for many readings.

 This delightful elf book for children offers a clever spin on a classic fairytale.
 In this story, a little red elf begs her friends- a penguin, a reindeer, and a hare- to help her with Christmas preparations.
 But, alas, they are all too busy, too tired, or have other more important interests.
 So the elf plants a pinecone, brings the Christmas tree inside, decorates it, and lays out treats for Santa Claus.
-Throughout the whole process, the elf does not complain or show any signs of resentment.
+Throughout the whole process, he does not complain or show any signs of resentment.
 On Christmas Day, when the gifts are handed out, the elf's friends are in for a big surprise!
-Pair this elf book with a copy of The Little Red Hen.

 An interactive, lift-the-flap board book about a bunch of elves hustling to get ready for Christmas.
 This merry crew is making Christmas treats, putting out the decorations, and making lots of toys.
 The countdown until Christmas is moving quickly and there is so much to do!
 Toddlers and preschoolers will love peaking under all the flaps (there are 35!) to see the Christmas surprises.